-Art of Life Records offers two options for purchasing digital downloads of our recordings via our web site.
+Art of Life Records offers three options for purchasing digital downloads of our recordings via our web site.

-You can purchase FLAC digital download audio files encoded at 44.1kHz/16-bit (CD Quality) or MP3 digital downloads via the iTunes Widget below.
+You can purchase WAV or FLAC digital download audio files encoded at 44.1kHz/16-bit (CD Quality) or MP3 digital downloads via the iTunes Widget below.

-To purchase FLAC digital downloads of this album using PayPal, please click the "Add To Cart" button below.
+To purchase WAV or FLAC digital downloads of this album using PayPal, please click the "Add To Cart" button below.

 After your order has been placed you will receive an email within 24 hours with a download link which you can then use to download your purchase.